Makalu Base camp Trek

 Ornithologists have identified 400 bird species.
 At least 16 of the birds are extremely rare.
 En route, you will meet the ethnic groups of Limbu, Newar, and Rai at the lower elevations.
 While going higher, we will meet Tibetan Buddhists.
 These people live in isolated villages and rely mainly on subsistence farming.

-The highlights of the Makalu base camp trek are a rich natural paradise.
+The highlight of the Makalu base camp trek is a rich natural paradise.
 It includes beautiful mountains, fresh forests, and various plants and animals.
 The local people offer you the best hospitality with their rich customs.

 The Makalu base camp trek provides the chance to walk via unspoiled Himalayan terrains, untouched by the modern age.
 It is a region where you need help finding modern facilities and amenities.
 But it has an incredible diversity of natural beauty.

 It is also known as the Jewel of Eastern Nepal.
-It is the only protected region in the whole world with an elevation rise of above 8000 m.
-Makalu, the 8481-meter-tall, is the fifth-highest mountain in the world.
+It is the only protected region in the world with an elevation rise above 8000 m.
+Makalu, at 8481 meters tall, is the fifth-highest mountain in the world.
 It lies in the Mahalangur Himalayas on the border between Nepal and Tibet.

 It is a four-sided pyramid and is a tremendous mountaineering challenge.
 It is a very technical summit requiring more technical skills than climbing Everest.
 In the Sankhuwasabha area of Nepal, the Barun Valley lies at the base of Mount Makalu.